cyrillkuettel/rover/README.md

-# Rover Front-and Backend
+# Rover Front- and Backend
-It's a Website to display status information, which continuously receives updates.
+It's a Web-App to display dynamic status information, there is a continuous steram of incoming updates.
 To have the images and text dynamically appear, websockets are being used.
+WebSockets allow for a higher amount of efficiency compared to REST because they do not require the HTTP request/response overhead for each message sent and received.

-# Features
+# Features and Credits

+* Using [a 73 Million parameter object detection model](https://github.com/ultralytics/yolov5#pretrained-checkpoints) to detect potted plant from incoming image and cut out one bounding box.

+* Implemented asynchronous api calls to the [Pl@ntNet identify API](https://identify.plantnet.org/) to determine plant species.
 * It uses [FastAPI](https://fastapi.tiangolo.com/) framework for API development.
 FastAPI is a modern, highly performant, web framework for building APIs with Python.

 * The APIs are served with [Gunicorn](https://gunicorn.org/) server with multiple [Uvicorn](https://www.uvicorn.org/) workers.
 Uvicorn is a lightning-fast "ASGI" server.
 Univorn runs asynchronous Python web code in a single process.